 8. Share customer feedback — especially when it’s positive

 When your customers experience satisfactory resolution to specific issues, and in particular those using social channels, ask that customer if you can share those conversations or if they would like to leave a review.
 Not just on your social channels, but internally as well.
 Building internal excitement and encouraging a collaborative approach to social participation can transform your employees into brand advocates.

 If you have an online brand community, use Community Syndication to place positive customer reviews anywhere they need to go.
 (And if you don’t have an online brand community, consider how adding one might improve your bottom line.)

 9. Build a relationship with your customers

 74% of younger people (gen Z and millennials) don’t like being targeted by brands on social media.
 Building trust with these generations involves a two-way dialogue, with sources such as blogs and online communities carrying far more credibility than traditional advertising.
+Younger users are much more resistant to being pitched at or sold to.
+They want an experience that feels organic and authentic.
 The best way to build trust is to talk with, not at your customers.
 That way, you can build a network of trusted stakeholders around your brand.

 10. Measure results to better optimize campaigns

 Social media managers can neither prove their value nor optimize their efforts without hard data.
-Use a social marketing tool that helps you both measure and optimize your social programs the same way companies have long measured and optimized search, email, and other proven digital channels.
+Use a social marketing tool that helps you both measure and optimize your social programs.
+This works in the same way that companies have long measured and optimized search, email, and other proven digital channels.

 Challenge yourself to measure the social media impact on your business.
 This will give you executive-level support to secure a budget for resources like technology tools and team personnel, and it will ultimately prove that you’re adding value.